Cancer – Could Broccoli be the Cure?

 Estrogen is made internally in men and women and can also be ingested in our foods.
 We all have a unique way of “metabolizing” and estrogen can be metabolized into a 2 hydroxy (2-OH) or 16 hydroxy (16-OH) form depending on which enzymes that drive the reactions are activated.
 Xenobiotic estrogens are external compounds with estrogenic activity that may thereby affect the risk of breast cancer.
 They are found in pesticides and plastics as well as hormone treated meat and poultry.
 These tend to promote the metabolism of estrogen to the more toxic forms.

-I-3 C drives the chemical reactions to form more 2-OH estrogen and some xenobiotic estrogens drives the chemical reactions to form more 16 OH estrogen.
+I-3 C drives the chemical reactions to form more 2-OH estrogen.
+Although, some xenobiotic estrogens drives the chemical reactions to form more 16 OH estrogen.
 The ratio of 2:16 may be an important indicator of cancer risk.
-Many leading cancer centers found that higher levels of 2 OH estrogens protects against cancer, whereas higher levels of 16 OH estrogens increases the risk.
+Many leading cancer centers found that higher levels of 2 OH estrogens protects against cancer.
+Whereas higher levels of 16 OH estrogens increases the risk.
 You can measure your 2:16 ratio to determine how you metabolize estrogen.